A Healthier Future

 Ossis specialises in custom implants catering to the individual needs of patients and surgeons worldwide.
 Ossis draws upon over 20 years of clinical orthopaedic experience and has been delivering custom implants for more than 10 years.

-Cortex is a clinician-designed iOS app and data platform, supporting care teams to seamlessly manage clinical tasks, investigations, and documentation, as well as capture valuable patient journey information.
+Sense Medical are the developer of Cortex, a clinician-designed iOS app and data platform, supporting care teams to seamlessly manage clinical tasks, investigations, and documentation, as well as capture valuable patient journey information.
 Cortex also captures invaluable data related to inefficiencies and waste in current care workflows, enabling organisations to identify opportunities to increase the quality of care provided to patients.

 Innovation ecosystem support